-Take a look at the most compelling information about the case.
+Take a look at the most compelling information the judge had to consider when examining the case.

 These facts are not disputed: Early on Valentine's Day morning, Oscar Pistorius, the double-amputee Olympian who is arguably South Africa's biggest sporting star, shot through a bathroom door at his home in Pretoria and killed his girlfriend, 29-year-old model and law school graduate Reeva Steenkamp.